California AB 218

 This means that even if you are an adult and your abuse occurred many years ago, you may still have the right to bring a civil lawsuit for damages.

-At The Zalkin Law Firm, we have helped many adult survivors successfully bring civil claims over abuse that occurred years or even decades ago.
+At The Zalkin Law Firm, LLP, we have helped many adult survivors successfully bring civil claims over abuse that occurred years or even decades ago.
 Examples of our results in these cases include:

 - $2.75 million settlement for two survivors sexually abused by a Catholic priest in 1975